artic-network/civet/docs/report_docs.md

 ### Free text options

 Using the config file, there are several points where fully customisable free text can be added.
-These are: Title, outbreak ID, report date (default is today), author list, description (introduction) and conclusions.
+These are:
+- title
+- outbreak-id
+- report-date (default is the day the report is run)
+- author list
+- description (introduction)
+- conclusions

 To include multi-line free text, put a ">" character and the start of the free text, and include the new line character ("\n") where the new lines should go.

 Eg:
 ```